Socialist Workers Party (UK): International Socialists (1962–1977)

-Labour in power and the SWP formed

 In 1974, Labour returned to power and introduced the Social Contract which implemented a voluntary incomes policy, with the backing of many left wing union leaders such as Hugh Scanlon and Jack Jones.
 This period also saw an increase in the number of full-time union convenors, and these factors along with an increase in unemployment have been blamed by Tony Cliff and the SWP for a drastic fall in union militancy.
 In 1974 the IS was ambitious and optimistic expecting to double the number of its factory branches over the next year.
 In practice, they declined swiftly from 38 in 1974 to only three or four by 1976.
-When the firefighters went on strike in 1977 against the Social Contract the IS was unable to deliver any significant solidarity.
+When the firefighters went on strike in 1977 against the Social Contract the IS could deliver no significant solidarity.
 The national rank-and-file movement fell apart.
 In 1976, the SWP decided to stand in parliamentary by-elections but the results were very poor and the original idea of standing in 60 seats at the next election was dropped.

+In 1976, the Workers League group split from the IS.

+Formation of the SWP (1977–1990)

-In January 1977, IS was renamed the Socialist Workers Party.
-This decision was a result of the move to stand in elections along with a perception that: "IS's ability to initiate activity, rather than simply join in movements launched by others, had never been greater.
+In January 1977 IS was renamed the Socialist Workers Party.
+This decision was a result of the move to stand in elections along with a perception that "IS's ability to initiate activity, rather than simply join in movements launched by others, had never been greater.
 Industrially, there were more members than ever able to lead disputes in their own workplaces".
 According to Martin Shaw, this occurred with no real discussion within the organisation.
-Jim Higgins has claimed: "Its founding was for purely internal reasons, to give the members a sense of progress, the better to conceal the fact that there had actually been a retreat".
+Jim Higgins has said: "Its founding was for purely internal reasons, to give the members a sense of progress, the better to conceal the fact that there had actually been a retreat".